huckerdom/ultimate-illustrated/README.md

 This rule book is a derivative of the WFDF rule book and is licensed under CC BY-SA 4.0 International License.

+The tasks for this project are currently managed on this trello board: https://trello.com/b/OWnNA1h1/ultimate-rule-book (may soon be shifted to GitHub)